Documentation Index

 When you have both tokens configured:

-• Session Token: Enables lens search, Assistant, subscriber Summarizer
+- Session Token: Enables lens search, Quick Answer, filtered search, ask-page, assistant, translate, and subscriber Summarizer

 See the Auth Matrix for the complete command-to-token mapping.